Iterable/iterable-web-sdk/README.md

 ) => Promise<TrackConsumeData> | PaintInAppMessageData;
 ```

-:rotating_light: Notice: v1.0.0 of this SDK deprecates support for `showMessagesAutomatically?: boolean`.
-If needed, please update your getInAppMessages requests to use `options: { display: 'deferred' | 'immediate' }` instead.
+:rotating_light: Notice: v1.0.0 of this SDK deprecates support for
+`showMessagesAutomatically?: boolean`.
+If needed, please update your
+getInAppMessages requests to use `options: { display: 'deferred' | 'immediate'
+}` instead.

-SDK Specific Options:
+SDK-specific Options:

-Along with the API parameters, you can pass these options to the SDK method to have in-app messages behave differently.
+Along with the API parameters, you can pass these options to the SDK method to
+have in-app messages behave differently.

 | Property Name             | Description                                                                                                                                                                                                                                                                                | Value                                                             | Default     |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------- | ----------- |